Oil filter - as the name implies - is a filter designed to remove contaminants from engine oil, transmission oil, lubricating oil, or hydraulic oil.

 The filters must work without introducing a lot of restriction to the fluid flow, or else oil will not flow into the engine during cold start-ups.

-This is one reason the full-flow filter allows passage of the comparatively small contaminants; trying to catch everything would either restrict the oil flow or make the filter mechanically very large.
+This is one reason the full-flow filter allows passage of the comparatively small contaminants; trying to catch everything would either restrict the oil

 If filer media blockage occurs in the filter, there is a "bypass valve" that opens at specified differential pressure.